hmEmmy/flash-core/README.md

 ## Contribution Guidelines

 > While this project is no longer actively maintained, **community contributions are welcome**.
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.
 All contributions are reviewed and will be considered for inclusion in the project.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-By using, modifying, or redistributing this plugin, you agree to comply with these rules and acknowledge the original work of the author.